 - Plan and facilitate training for college Democracy Coach volunteers each semester, and provide intensive ongoing coaching of volunteers on GC’s Action Civics curriculum and advocacy frameworks

 - Conduct regular classroom observations to oversee program quality and provide assistance and constructive feedback to Democracy Coaches and classes

 - Track class and chapter progress rigorously and manage quality benchmarks and milestones

 - Plan and implement volunteer appreciation activities

 - Establish strategic partnerships with faculty and administrators to support the institutionalization of GC on college and university campuses

-Support Program Quality and Site Operations to ensure GC delivers the highest-quality action civics experience to NYC classrooms while continually growing and improving our model:
+Support Program Quality and Site Operations to ensure GC delivers the highest-quality Action Civics experience to classrooms while continually growing and improving the organization:

 - Implement and manage systems of volunteer background checks, volunteer placements, data collection and upkeep, and distribution and collection of student, teacher, and volunteer surveys

 - Utilize nationally created program materials to meet local needs, and develop volunteers’ and teachers’ advocacy knowledge to connect action projects to ongoing campaigns and political activity in NYC